- Tuesday, November 14, 2017

-Hendrik Meijer, author of Arthur Vandenberg: The Man in the Middle of the American Century, will talk about Vandenberg's role in the American Century.
-As part of the event, Henry Institute Director Kevin den Dulk and Meijer will explore themes and threads in the distinctive culture of political leaders in west Michigan, from Vandenberg and Gerald Ford, to Vern Ehlers, Steve Monsma, and Paul Henry.
+Hendrik Meijer, author of Arthur Vandenberg: The Man in the Middle of the American Century, talks about Vandenberg's role in the American Century.
+As part of the event, Henry Institute Director Kevin den Dulk and Meijer explored themes and threads in the distinctive culture of political leaders in west Michigan, from Vandenberg and Gerald Ford, to Vern Ehlers, Steve Monsma, and Paul Henry.

 This event was livestreamed at the following link: https://livestream.com/accounts/343472/events/7920554